-Our EcoHub at 17 Lauderdale Road in Birkdale serves as our office, classroom and a meeting venue.
-The building is being demolished and rebuilt to become fit for purpose and help us achieve our vision.
+Our EcoHub at 17 Lauderdale Road in Birkdale serves as our office, classroom and gathering place.
+This living building was rebuilt in 2022 and is now fit for purpose venue to help us achieve our vision.

 Our main nursery is adjacent to our EcoHub and the Engine Bay Community Plant Nursery is on Bomb Point Drive in Hobsonville Point.